trentjbrendel/Glimpse/build-aux/windows-msi/README.md

 5. Copy the `COPYING` file to `InputFiles32\COPYING.TXT`
 6. Copy the `LICENSE` file to `InputFiles32\LICENSE.TXT`
 7. Copy the `intl.dll` file in this directory to `InputFiles32\bin\`
+8. Copy `build-aux\windows\fileicon.ico` to `InputFiles32\bin`
-8. Copy the contents of `C:\msys64\mingw32` to `InputFiles32`
+9. Copy the contents of `C:\msys64\mingw32` to `InputFiles32`
-9. Navigate to the directory this file is in using a command prompt window and run the following commands:
+10. Navigate to the directory this file is in using a command prompt window and run the following commands:

 ```bat
 "%WIX%bin"\candle.exe glimpse-i686.wxs -arch x86